canonical/charmed-etcd-operator/docs/how-to/migrate-to-charmed-etcd.md

 ### Upload the backup to object storage

-For restoring backup files, charmed etcd supports S3-compatible or Azure object storage.
-In our example, we upload the backup file that we just created to a self-hosted MicroCeph (S3-compatible) by using the `S3cmd` tool.
+For restoring backup files, charmed etcd supports S3-compatible (for example AWS, GCS, MinIO or MicroCeph) or Azure object storage.
+In our example, we upload the backup file that we just created to S3-storage by using the `S3cmd` tool.

 If not yet installed, execute the following command to install `S3cmd`: